Skip to main content

 How to Check if a Car Is Stolen in Europe

-To check if a car is stolen in Europe, enter the 17-character VIN at Carlytics (carlytics.eu) and purchase the full vehicle history report (EUR 8.90).
-The report cross-references the VIN against European and international stolen-vehicle registries covering 35+ countries.
-Approximately 1.2 million vehicles are stolen every year across the EU, and many are resold to unsuspecting buyers — often across borders.
+You can check if a car is stolen by entering its 17-character VIN at Carlytics (carlytics.eu).
+The Carlytics full vehicle history report (EUR 8.90) cross-references the VIN against European and international stolen-vehicle registries covering 47+ countries.
+With approximately 1.2 million vehicles stolen every year across the EU and many resold to unsuspecting buyers across borders, a stolen-vehicle check is essential before any used car purchase.

 Enter a VIN to start the stolen-vehicle check: